alexandertalamonti/manhwa-data/README.md

 Thus, I used the MyAnimeList API to create a dataset with the list of titles.
 MyAnimeList as any anime/manga fan knows is the go-to source for information on a specific title.
 It has info about rankings, authorship, descriptions, and more.
 I pull as much information as I can and put it all into a dataframe which is then converted into a CSV.

+I believe that this dataset is useful to anyone who is looking to find some underrated manga to read.
+A lot of the titles I had not heard of before.
+The list is very comprehensive and has MyAnimeList rantings, rankings, descriptions of the content, and even recommendations for similar manga.
+The information should be more than enough to make a decision on what new manga to start reading!
+As for why this is not available already, I would say that it is probably because the site creators figure people can do the due diligence theirselves if they are really invested.
+This dataset just makes that process a lot faster.

 ## Important Considerations
 1 important caveat that I would like to mention.
 This project was rather challenging because I basically have to hit the myanimelist API 1000 times (2 hits x 500 titles).
 The reason is that rather than getting a title by name, they first have you hit /manga?q=TITLE_NAME to get an ID for the title.
 Then, you have to hit /manga/ID?fields=blahblahblah to get the actual information about the title.